OpenAPITools/openapi-generator/docs/templating.md

 ```

-> NOTE: This example includes log4j-slf4j-impl to demonstrate our new code working.
+> NOTE: This example includes log4j-slf4j-impl to demonstrate that our new code is working.
 Generally you'll want to leave logging implementations up to your consumers.

 And because the java client generates with an outdated Gradle 2.6, let's update the gradle version in the default template (`Java/gradle-wrapper.properties.mustache`):